BwithE/rpi-ap/README.md

 Formatting the ARP scans and NMAP scans to fit mobile devices better.

-Feed ARP scan IP's into an NMAP dropdown menu for easy enumeration.
+Feed ARP-SCAN results into the NMAP dropdown menu for easy enumeration.

 ## Usage: